Gail Ashley: Research career

 In 1977, Ashley was hired at Rutgers University, where she currently serves as a full professor.
 She has served as editor for several journals, including as the first female editor of the Journal of Sedimentary Research and the Geological Society of America Bulletin.
 She presented a lecture on "The Paleoclimate Framework of Human Evolution, Lessons from Olduvai Gorge, Tanzania" at Rutgers, publicized by WISE (Women in Scientific Education) in 2014.

 Ashley's research career has focused on glaciation and paleoecology.

+In 1998, she first introduced the term Critical Zone in Earth sciences to describe this thin zone of complex interactions involving rock, soil, water, air, and living organisms.

 Honors and awards

-From 1991–1992, Ashley was the president of the Society of Economic and Petroleum Mineralogists and chaired the Northeast Section of the Geological Society of America (GSA).
-She is active in the Association of Women Geoscientists to bring more women into scientific fields.
-From 1998–1999, she presided over the GSA and was the second female president in its history.
+From 1991 to 1992, Ashley was the president of the Society of Economic Paleontologists and Mineralogists and chaired the Northeast Section of the Geological Society of America (GSA).
+She is active in the Association for Women Geoscientists to bring more women into scientific fields.
+From 1998 to 1999, she presided over the GSA and was the second female president in its history.
 From 1998 to 2002 she served as vice president of the International Association of Sedimentologists.